How the One-Armed Sister Sweeps Her House: Plot

 After buying a box of raisins early in the morning, Mira Whalen stumbles upon a group of people on the beach searching for a stolen baby.
 A rasta man, Tone, leads the effort to find the child of the woman who is sobbing on the beach asking for someone to find her infant.
 Eventually, he pulls a limp infant from the rocks on the beach.
 Mira worries about her step-children and leaves.

 Wilma arrives on the beach and finds her great granddaughter, whom she never met, dead.
 She then goes to the police station and recounts her history, her daughter’s, and Lala’s.
 She talks about being tricked into marrying Carson, Carson molesting Esme resulting in Lala, and how she came to raise Lala.
-Sergeant Beckles listenes to her story and decides he needs to find Adan and speak to him.
+Sergeant Beckles listens to her story and decides he needs to find Adan and speak to him.

 He goes to Adan's home and finds a grieving Lala.
 She answers his questions with rehearsed responses.
 Once he leaves she runs down to the beach to dig up a tin she hides money in, only to find that Adan had stolen the money from her.
 She falls asleep waiting for him to get home, thinking of killing him.
 He gets home and demands her money back but he refuses and simply leaves.

 Adan and Tone plan to bring in weed and sell it after hiding it in the tunnels.
 Tone starts to reject Adan and gets silently angry at him for beating Lala.
 While this happens, Lala goes to Wilma’s and asks for the money to be able to bury Baby.
 Adan yells at her for asking for the money because he believes he should be able to pay for his own child’s funeral.

 Adan beats Lala half to death.
 She finds Tone and he gives her a few hundred dollars to be able to leave and promises he will be back with more so they can run together.
 She runs into Mira Whalen and a rich doctor, Grayson, who lets her stay with him while refusing to let her go back home.
 Tone goes to move the weed with Adan and learns it's actually cocaine.
 He and Adan fight and Adan shoots a gun at Mira Whalen who ran into them.
 Tone runs into the tunnels and leads Adan to fall to his death.

 Mira is hospitalized, Lala supposedly leaves on a plane, and Tone is arrested for the murder of Baby.